Sub-Z3r0/INTOmarkdown/README.md

 I decided, in this assignment to install Ubuntu exclusively on my machine, replacing W8 all together.
 Experimenting with the shell is enjoyable to some extent.

-https://raw.github.com/Sub-Z3r0/INTOmarkdown/master/screenshot.png "link to my assignment"
+[foo]: https://raw.github.com/Sub-Z3r0/INTOmarkdown/master/screenshot.png "link to assignment"

 ## 4. Uppsettur hugbúnaður